MohanGuo/Equivariant_Diffusion/blogpost.md

 ### Consistency Models EDM Results

-NOTE: this is still work in progress until Thursday and subject to change depending on new results

 Although consistency model worked for EGNN and the training loss and negative log likelihood was going down we could not reach atom stability higher than 13%.
 Further research is needed in order to get better performance, but for the scope of the course and the timeframe of the experiment we showed that indeed EGNN can be modified to work with